Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. The Fourth Turning by William Strauss and Neil Howe
+1. Predictably Irrational by Dan Ariely
 2. Star Wars: Death Star by Michael Reaves and Steve Perry

-### Current Book Completed Count as of 9/30/24
+### Current Book Completed Count as of 10/30/24

-Non-fiction - 10\
+Non-fiction - 11\
 Fiction - 14